jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

   ]
 }
 ```

 ![create pw template](create-pw-template.PNG)

-- **Create the L2VPN instance**
+#### Create the L2VPN instance
-Postman REST call: `L2VPN Service/create l2vpn instance ce1-ce2_vlan3001`
+Use the Postman REST call: `L2VPN Service/create l2vpn instance ce1-ce2_vlan3001`
-  - Configure the call:
-    - *Body:* In the call body, edit the following fields according to your setup:
+- Edit the following fields of the call body according to your setup:

 ```json
 {